ninewise/dissertation/summaries.md

 transcribed RNA is called the transcriptome, and the complete set of potentially expressed proteins is called the proteome.
-When studies are performed on the genomes, transcriptomes and proteomes of multiple organisms at once, they are called metagenomics, transcriptomics and proteomics.
-This dissertation describes the development and results of several bioinformatics tools to help with meta-omics.
+When studies are performed on the genomes, transcriptomes and proteomes of multiple organisms at once, they are called metagenomics, metatranscriptomics and metaproteomics.
+This dissertation describes the development and results of several bioinformatics tools to help with such studies.

 In shotgun metagenomics, a great number of random DNA fragments, called reads, are sequenced from an environmental sample.
 By identifying which